dalito/ucumvert/README.md

 # Easier access to UCUM from Python

 > **This is work in progress.** The lark grammar to parse UCUM codes is done.
 The transformer works but can probably be simplified.
-Conversion to pint is very basic and only correct for simple ucum codes; the converter must be completed to use the full information from the transformer and the unit mappings ucum-to-pint must be extended.
-For  units missing in pint we may need to extend the registry (not checked if an issue).
+Conversion to pint is very basic and only correct for simple UCUM codes.
+The converter must be completed to use the full information from the transformer.
+The unit mappings ucum-to-pint must be extended.
+For  units missing in pint we may need to extend the registry with new aliases or new units.

 [UCUM](https://ucum.org/) (Unified Code for Units of Measure) is a code system intended to cover all units of measures.
 It provides a formalism to express units in an unambiguous way suitable for electronic communication.